 - Developing and/or improving relationships and communication skills

-You will attend other groups in the program.
-These include:
+You may attend other groups in the program, including:

-- Week in Review, Weekend Planning, and Working Toward Change: The last day of each week features two groups which are devoted to a discussion and overview of the skills covered that week (especially those skills which are of special importance in your treatment) and to either developing a specific plan for your activities and safety over the weekend or continued work on sustaining the change implemented during treatment.
+- Week in Review, Weekend Planning, and Sustaining Change: The last day of each week often features groups who are devoted to a discussion and overview of the skills covered that week (especially those skills which are of special importance in your treatment) and to either developing a specific plan for your activities and safety over the weekend or continued work on sustaining the change implemented during treatment.

 Expectations for group participation

-- Arrive on time – The program day starts promptly at 10:00 a.m.
-Please plan to arrive a few minutes before this and to register each day at the first floor reception desk before coming to the fourth floor.
-Each group starts promptly on the hour (10:00 a.m., 11:00 a.m., noon, 2:00 p.m.), and it is important to be on time so as not to disrupt the experience of other participants.
+- Arrive on time – The program day starts promptly.
+Each group starts promptly on the hour.
+It is important to be on time so as not to disrupt the experience of other participants.